OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [TweetedAt](https://oduwsdl.github.io/tweetedat/)
   Extracts the exact date and time from the tweet ID by reverse-engineering the [Twitter Snowflake](https://blog.twitter.com/engineering/en_us/a/2010/announcing-snowflake.html).
 - [FollowerAudit](https://www.followeraudit.com/)
   In-depth analysis of Twitter followers.
-Identifies inactive and fake accounts, asesses followers by the number of tweets, profile information, biography, geolocation, links, profile picture.
+Identifies inactive and fake accounts, assesses followers by the number of tweets, profile information, biography, geolocation, links, profile picture.
 Requires you to login to Twitter.

 ## **Untappd**